Quick Answer

 - Massage therapy — eligible with LMN for a diagnosed medical condition

-Baby & Child Items
+What Baby and Child Items Are FSA-Eligible?

 - Baby monitors that track vitals (breathing, O2 — e.g., Owlet) — eligible with LMN